A Mission-Driven EMS Agency Grounded in Community Commitment.

 Care and Training for the Caregivers

 Leadership looks beyond supporting professional expertise to recognizing the needs of team members as holistic people.
-In the face of a growing national awareness of EMS suicide and depression, Captain Ciardullo is spearheading the effort to incorporate mental health into QI metrics.
-Currently pursuing a master’s degree in Clinical Mental Health Counseling Captain Ciardullo and the leadership team are researching innovative, evidence-based methods to tackle the issue of post-traumatic stress at work.
-Many Paramedics are introduced to NBEMS long before their first shift on a blue and white ambulance.
-Expert NBEMS faculty teaches at the New Britain EMS Training Academy, which educates paramedics bound for service in New Britain and other nearby communities.
-The Academy helps services to weather the EMS recruitment and retention crisis, providing educational services and support to the greater New Britain community, healthcare providers, and general business and industry.
+In the face of a growing national awareness of EMS suicide and depression, Chief Ciardullo is spearheading the effort to incorporate mental health into QI metrics.
+Holding a master’s degree in Clinical Mental Health Counseling and a Nationally Certified Counseler, Chief Ciardullo and the leadership team are researching innovative, evidence-based methods to tackle the issue of post-traumatic stress at work.
 When hiring new employees, NBEMS emphasizes finding the right candidate, one able to fit into this distinct organizational culture.
-New-hires complete a three-phase, 12–week training program with Field Training Officers [FTOs] before assignment to a specific crew and then release to work on their own.
-Both Chief Baxter and Captain Ciardullo highlight how important it is to impart early on NBEMS culture and procedures to a new employee and FTOs are vital to this education.
+New-hires complete a four-phase, 12–week training program with Field Training Officers [FTOs] before assignment to a specific crew and then release to work on their own.
+Chief Ciardullo highlights how important it is to impart early on NBEMS culture and procedures to a new employee and FTOs are vital to this education.
 This combination of great training, a solid hiring process, and a strong organizational culture has raised the average tenure of a fulltime NBEMS employee to 7.5 years and more than ten years for senior leadership.

 Proud Member of the American Ambulance Association for 20 Years